ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 # Listonomicon v1.2.0

-Save Safe: Kinda - recommend a new game, as many classes/subclasses will require a respec to update features and level progression.
+Save Safe: Recommend a new game, as many classes/subclasses will require a respec to update features and level progression.

 1. REPLACED Better Hotbar 2 with Better Hotbar 2 (Volva's Edition).
 It is no longer necessary to prep your hotbar at the start of a new game for every companion.
 Ultrawide UI users unaffected by this change.
 2. UPDATED 39 mods.
 Many of these include subclasses that now require a respec to clear and replace changed/updated class features.
 Some of these updates also effect Playable Undead and other race/subrace mods.